Mary Floyd Cushman: Later life and legacy

-In 1953, at the age of 83, Cushman returned to the US; she died in Laconia, New Hampshire in 1965 at the age of 95.
+In 1953, at the age of 83, Cushman returned to the United States.
+She died in Laconia, New Hampshire in 1965 at the age of 95.

 In 2003, the Maine Medical Society established the Mary Floyd Cushman Award in her honor.
 Nominations are based on performing medical volunteer work as a doctor in the United States or internationally.

-The Trinitarian Congregational Parish, Castine, Maine, maintains the Dr. Mary Cushman Circle to raise funds to continue to support missionary service locally and internationally.
+The Trinitarian Congregational Parish in Castine, Maine, maintains the Dr. Mary Cushman Circle to raise funds to continue to support missionary service locally and internationally.